Morumbi Shopping shooting: The crime

-Meira entered room number 5 of the movie theater at Morumbi Shopping at around 10:10 p.m. of November 3, 1999, approximately 55 minutes after the movie, Fight Club, had started.
+Meira entered room number 5 of the movie theater at Morumbi Shopping at around 10:10 p.m. on November 3, 1999, approximately 55 minutes after the movie, Fight Club, had started.
 He watched the movie for 15 minutes and then went to the toilet, where he shot the mirror with his submachine gun.
-Back in the theater room, he stayed in front of the screen and shot to the ceiling, but that did not scare viewers since they believed it was an effect from the movie.
+Back in the theater room, he stood in front of the screen and shot to the ceiling, but that did not scare viewers since they believed it was an effect from the movie.
 He then shot against one of the walls, causing frightened viewers to hide behind seats.
-He subsequently aimed and shot at a group of people, three of which died.
-As he tried to reload the gun, one of the viewers stopped him.
+He subsequently aimed and shot at a group of people, three of whom died.
+As he tried to reload the gun, a group of viewers subdued and stopped him.
 The shooting lasted about 3 minutes.

 Casualties

 One victim died at the scene and two more in local hospitals.